craigbarnes/lua-gumbo/README.md

 ### Document

-The document node is the top-level table returned by `gumbo.parse` and contains all other nodes as descendants.
-It contains the following fields:
+The document node is the top-level table returned by the parse functions and contains all other nodes as descendants.
+It contains the following
+fields:

 * `name`
 * `public_identifier`